 Emergency department visits for drug-related suicide attempts involving narcotic pain relievers nearly doubled among men aged 35 to 49, and almost tripled among men aged 50 and older.

 These findings are based on data from the 2005-09 Drug Abuse Warning Network reports.

-(NOTE: National suicide statistics are always 3 years behind the current year.)
+(NOTE: Suicide statistics are often 3 years behind the current year.)